 This trope may not apply when punctuation or tongue-clicks are a natural part of the language the story is written in; linguistics may even treat them as unique letters in their own right.
 Most commonly, though, no actual purpose for these marks ever crystallizes; they serve merely as a form of visual seasoning that may not ever be acknowledged in actual pronunciation.
 Since most readers have English as their first language, they simply do not care.
 In other languages, an apostrophe usually means a glottal stop (we mean glo'al) or an aspirated consonant, such as in Chinese names Latinized in Wade-Giles, and do differ in pronunciation from unapostrophized text.

 After the apostrophe, the second most common punctuation mark is the diaeresis/umlaut (two different diacritics but both indicated by ẗwö döẗs övër ä lëẗẗër).
-In real life, the umlaut is used to indicate a difference in pronunciation (for example in German: fallen "to fall," fällen "to fell"), and a diaeresis is used to indicate that two vowels are pronounced separately or a normally silent vowel is pronounced (for example naïve).
+In real life, the umlaut is used to indicate a difference in pronunciation (for example in German: fallen "to fall," fällen "to fell"), and a diaeresis is used to indicate that two vowels are pronounced separately rather than forming a diphthong (for example naïve).
 Its use in fantasy was probably popularized by J.R.R.
 Tolkien (like MANY fantasy devices), who used it a lot.
 (He used acute and circumflex accents even more.)
 However, Tolkien was a linguistics professor, and these came from actual grammatical and orthographic rules within his over half a dozen complete invented languages, and so served a real purpose.
 Often cropping up when foreign words were translated from their original script in Westron.

 See also Heävy Mëtal Ümlaut and Law of Alien Names.